 The logistics of it are pretty simple, really – you just buy your tickets as you are traveling.
 Find that very first one way flight out of your hometown and take it from there.
 You can literally book one ticket at a time and leave the rest up to spontaneity.

 Why buy as you go?

 As you may already know, “walk-up fares” are outrageously expensive in most cases.
-You might encounter some fixed fares that are the same price no matter when you buy them, but most of the time walk-up fares will be much more than if you bought a ticket a week before (and those would in turn most likely be more expensive than if you bought months in advance).
+You might encounter some fixed fares that are the same price no matter when you buy them, but most of the time walk-up fares will be much more than if you bought a ticket a week before (and those would most likely be more expensive than if you bought months in advance).
 It sounds very romantic to just head to each airport on a whim, but if you do it that way, you’ll be broke by the time you’re half-way around the world.